Koushith/bridgeX/README.md

-# Cross Border transaction - WIP. estimated timeline - 3-4 months
+# Cross Border transaction - WIP. estimated timeline - 3-4 months.

 The objective is to send and receive crypto payments in a seamless way.